 NEH has assigned each application component one of the following designations:

-- Required: You must submit this component. - Conditionally Required: You must submit this component if your proposal meets the specified conditions.
+• Required: You must submit this component.

+- Conditionally Required: You must submit this component if your proposal meets the specified conditions. - Optional: You may submit this component, but it is not required.